MetOffice/simulation-systems/source/WorkingPractices/multi_repository.rst

         - this may be your branch from a linked ticket, or a clean trunk copy at either the last release or a suitable head of trunk revision.

-    2. Update parameters.sh to point to all other code changes
+    2. Update parameters.sh to point to all other code changes, e.g.

         .. code-block:: RST

             um_sources=vldXXX:/path/to/um/working/copy
             jules_source=vldXXX:/path/to/jules/working/copy

-    3. Run test-suite
+    3a.
+Run the lfric_atm test-suite

         .. code-block::

-            `make test-suite`
+            cd lfric_atm
+            make test-suite

+    3b.
+Further testing

+        If lfric_atm testing shows failures or an LFRic change is included in the ticket then a wider set of tests should be run.
+This is achieved by calling `make test-suite` from the top of your working copy.
+More details on LFRic testing are found :ref:`here<lfric_test>`.

 .. tip::